LGBTQ culture in Sydney: Gay Neighbourhoods

+Rainbow crossing

+The first temporary rainbow crossing in Australia located between the southern and northern ends of Taylor Square on Oxford Street.
+It was first installed in February 2013 for the 35th Sydney Gay and Lesbian Mardi Gras and then removed in April 2013.

+A new rainbow crossing was installed in 2019, and was updated in 2024 to include the progress pride flag.
+The crossing sits adjacent to the southern end of Taylor Square, on the corner of Campbell and Bourke streets, on the border between Surry Hills and Darlinghurst.

+In February 2013 a temporary rainbow crossing was installed between the southern and northern ends of Taylor Square on Oxford st by City of Sydney Council as part of Mardi Gras's 35th anniversary celebrations.
+The crossing was inspired by two rainbow crossings that were created in time for the 2012 LA Pride Parade and were located alongside the LA Pride Parade route on Santa Monica Boulevard, West Hollywood.

+In April 2013 the crossing was removed as part of a condition with Roads & Maritime Services when the rainbow crossing was built.
+The crossing had been popular with tourists and local residents and soon after it was removed the DIY rainbow crossings movement emerged and was picked up on by the local and international media.

+In 2019 a new permanent rainbow crossing was installed at the southern end of Taylor Square and this was updated in 2024 to include the progress pride flag.
+In 2025 a second permanent rainbow crossing with the progress pride flag was installed at the northern end of Taylor Square.

 Demographics

 In 2014, over half a million people, or 3.0% of the adult Australian population, identified as gay, lesbian or "other".
 This included 268,000 people who identified as gay or lesbian and 255,000 people who identified as having an "other" sexual orientation.
 While New South Wales had just under a third of Australia's population, from the 2011 census, the state had 41% of Australia's male same-sex couples with the top ten suburbs for gay couples all in inner Sydney, including Darlinghurst, Potts Point, Kings Cross, Surry Hills, Alexandria, Lane Cove and Newtown.

 In 2019, there were approximately 28,918 people living with HIV across Australia, and NSW is home to approximately 11,721 people living with HIV.

 Events

-The Sydney Gay and Lesbian Mardi Gras is one of the largest festivals of its kind in the world.
+Participants at the 2020 Sydney Gay and Lesbian Mardi Gras.
+The Sydney Mardi Gras is one of the largest festivals of its kind in the world.